vinvasir/node-jwt-auth-boilerplate/README.md

 # node-jwt-auth-boilerplate
-Creating a boilerplate for JWT auth with a Node + Express + Postgres API.
+Creating a boilerplate for a Node + Express + Postgres API and a VueJS + Vue Router + Vuex front end.
+The front end is built with Webpack and uses the default configuration and API from Laravel Mix.

+To get started, download, clone, or fork the repository.

+Update the database configuration in './knefile.js' to match your database settings.

+Install dependencies with ` npm install `

+Build the front end code with ` npm run build `.
+If you want live updates, use ` npm run watch `